websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

-* **create-jar.features.js-extender:** controls whether to process the OSGi bundle with the JS Portlet Extender.
+* **create-jar.features.js-extender:** Controls whether to process the OSGi bundle with the JS Portlet Extender.
 You can also specify the minimum required version of the Extender to use for the bundle.
 This can be useful if you want to use advanced features in your bundle, but you want it to be deployable in older versions of the Extender.
 Pass the string `"any"` to let the bundle deploy in any version of the Extender.
-If `true`, the liferay-npm-bundler automatically determines the minimum version of the Extender required for the features used in the bundle. the default value is `true`.
-An example configuration is shown below:
+If `true`, the liferay-npm-bundler automatically determines the minimum version of the Extender required for the features used in the bundle.
+The default value is `true`.
+Here's an example configuration:

 ```json
 {